bramstroker/ha-file-descriptor-debug/README.md

 2. Set up alerts when values exceed certain thresholds
 3. Track trends over time to identify patterns

-### Using the Diagnostic Scripts
+### Diagnostic Scripts

+The `scripts` directory contains Python scripts to help identify specific connections:

+- `tcp-socket-ips.py`: Analyzes TCP socket connections for a specific process and shows which remote IP addresses have the most connections
+- `udp-detail.py`: Analyzes UDP socket connections for a specific process and shows details about local ports and remote endpoints

+#### Prerequisites

+To use the scripts with Home Assistant OS, you'll need:

+1. The [Advanced SSH & Web Terminal](https://github.com/hassio-addons/addon-ssh) addon (NOT the default "Terminal & SSH" addon)
+   - This is required because the default addon cannot access the Home Assistant container
+2. Disable the "Protection mode" toggle for the SSH addon
+3. Start the SSH addon if not already running

+#### Installation

+1. SSH into your Home Assistant system or use "Open WebUI" to access it in your browser
+2. Go into the Home Assistant container: `docker exec -it homeassistant sh`
+3. Clone the repository: `git clone https://github.com/bramstroker/ha-file-descriptor-debug.git`
+4. Navigate to the scripts directory: `cd ha-file-descriptor-debug/scripts`
+5. Make the scripts executable: `chmod +x *.py`

+#### Usage

-When you notice high file descriptor usage, you can use the scripts to further investigate:
+When you notice high file descriptor usage, you can use the scripts to investigate:

 1. Find the Home Assistant process ID:
    ```bash